zcwcharles/scrape-google-scholar-py/README.md

 5. [Top publications metrics](https://scholar.google.com/citations?view_op=top_venues&hl=en).
 Categories is also supported (as function argument).
 Saves to CSV/JSON.
 Sub-categories are not yet supported.
 6. [Journal articles](https://github.com/dimitryzub/scrape-google-scholar/issues/2) (with pagination).

 You can use [`scholary`](https://github.com/scholarly-python-package/scholarly) to parse the data instead.
-However, it only extracts first 3 points above (organic, profile, author results).
+However, it only extracts first 3 points below.

   <details>
   <summary>Things custom backend doesn't support yet</summary>